yangwenying520/Unet/u-net/README.md

 After the training is completed, the corresponding test is directly carried out.
 After the training is completed, the UNet_weights_bilinear_weight.pth file is produced.
 This file is already a well-trained model.
 You only need to run the test.py file directly.
+If you do not want to train for a long time, you need this file, you can contact me: YANGWENYING529@Gmail.com